JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Simple Regression Model.md

 \\\mathrm{SSR}\equiv\sum_{i=1}^{n}\hat{u}_{i}^{2}
 $$
 >[!tip] Relation between $\mathrm{SST} ,\; \mathrm{SSE},\; \mathrm{SSR}$
->By using the properties of the summation operator and some algebre, we can proof that:
+>By using the properties of the summation operator and some algebra, we can proof that:
 > $$\mathrm{SST}=\mathrm{SSE}+\mathrm{SSR}$$

 ## Goodness-of-fit